safing/web/jobs/ux-designer.md

 #### We're looking for someone who is

-- **burning for our mission**
+- **passionate about our mission**
-- **independent:** we are a small team requiring a lot of independent work - this does not mean you will not receive help & guidance, but we cannot constantly watch you over your shoulder and tell you how things need to be done
+- **independent:** we are a small team requiring a lot of independent work - this does not mean you will not receive help & guidance, but we cannot hold your hand and constantly tell you how things need to be done
-- **a good communicator:** we are on the verge of becoming a remote team, one of our founders will soon start working remotely, so expressing yourself in writing is a must
+- **a good communicator:** we are on the verge of becoming a remote team - one of our founders will soon start working remotely - so expressing yourself in writing is a must
-- **creative:** we love people who can think out of the box and think of different ways of solving problems
+- **creative:** we love people who can think out of the box and find new and different ways of solving problems
 - **opinionated & humble:** we value people standing up for their ideas, yet are also happy to discard their former opinions when a better way of doing things presents itself
 - **happy to talk with our users:** we are here to serve the people, hence it is crucial that you are interested in what they have to say